sushain-gupta/Portfolio-website/README.md

 <h3 id="note">Note</h3>

-*There are multiple ways to run and deploy the project, but I personally felt the above steps were a bit easier to understand.*
+- *There are multiple ways to run and deploy the project, but I personally felt the above steps were a bit easier to understand.*
+- *For storing your images you can use [Cloudinary](https://cloudinary.com) or [Firebase storage](https://firebase.google.com/docs/storage/web/start).*

 <br>

-<h2 id="features">Additional Firebase Features</h2>
+<h2 id="features">Additional Features</h2>

 - Wrap the text with "**" to make the input text bold.